 4. Can I give my baby ragi during cold and cough?

 Ragi and Bajra are good winter foods.
 Ragi can be given to babies and children during cough and cold.
 Ragi is rich in fiber, protein and calcium.
 They are loaded with amino acids like Eleusinian, tryptophan, cysteine, methionine and total aromatic amino acids that are rarely found in other grains.
 Ragi helps to regulate the body temperature and keeps it warm.
 So it’s completely safe and good to feed ragi even during cold and cough.
+Can we give banana to baby during cold?
+Let’s explore further.

 5. Can I give bananas, grapes, watermelon, oranges during cold and cough to my child?